w3c/vc-di-ecdsa-test-suite/README.md

 To generate test data used in the test suite, testers are required to specify the issuer name using the environment variable `ISSUER_NAME`.

-Additionally, vc holder name may also be specified for generating disclosed test credentials for ecdsa sd tests using the environment variable `HOLDER_NAME`.
-If it is not specified, `Digital Bazaar` vc holder will be used.
+In addition, VC holder name for generating disclosed test credentials for ECDSA-SD tests may be specified using the environment variable `HOLDER_NAME`.
+If `$HOLDER_NAME` is not specified, `Digital Bazaar` will be used.

 ```
 ISSUER_NAME="IssuerName" HOLDER_NAME="HolderName" npm test